marcoslashpro/DebugAgent/README.md

 Once the function raises an exception, then the decorator will launch the post-mortem analysis of the code.
 The Agent will then start interacting with the debugger, using its commands to analyze the error, outputting a summary of the task at the end of the debugging session.

+Optionally, you can also provide parameters to the decorator, which allows us to set a `temperature` for the model, the `n_steps` that the agent should take, and the `model_id`, in order to specify a different model.

+Keep in mind tho, that for the moment, the only models available are the one that can be used through the ChatHuggingFace Langchain interface.

 ## Problems:
 1. Prompt is quite weak at the moment, the agent might not behave as intended(e.g. returns answer in a wrongly formatted manner).
 If this happens, the application raises a TypeError, I am looking into the solution, both of the error handling and agent's response format.